rust-lang/book/second-edition/src/ch13-02-iterators.md

 calls `next` repeatedly, verifying that we have implemented the behavior we want this iterator to have: returning the values from 1 to 5.

-#### Using Other `Iterator` Trait Methods on Our Iterator
+#### Using Other `Iterator` Trait Methods

-Because we implemented the `Iterator` trait by defining the `next` method, we can now use any `Iterator` trait method’s default implementations as defined in the standard library, since they all use the `next` method’s functionality.
+Because we implemented the `Iterator` trait by defining the `next` method, we can now use any `Iterator` trait method’s default implementations as defined in the standard library, because they all use the `next` method’s functionality.

-For example, if for some reason we wanted to take the values produced by an instance of `Counter`, pair them with values produced by another `Counter` instance after skipping the first value, multiply each pair together, keep only those results that are divisible by three, and add all the resulting values together, we could do so as shown in the test in Listing 13-23:
+For example, if for some reason we wanted to take the values produced by an instance of `Counter`, pair them with values produced by another `Counter` instance after skipping the first value, multiply each pair together, keep only those results that are divisible by three, and add all the resulting values together, we could do so, as shown in the test in Listing 13-23:

 <span class="filename">Filename: src/lib.rs</span>